-The Las Vegas Raiders, based in the Las Vegas metropolitan area, is a professional American Football team that plays for the AFC West division in the American Football Conference (AFC) of the National Football League (NFL).
+The Las Vegas Raiders, based in the Las Vegas metropolitan area, is a professional American Football team (gridiron).
+They play in the AFC West division in the American Football Conference (AFC) of the National Football League (NFL).
 The team has its home ground at the Allegiant Stadium in Paradise, Nevada and its headquarters are in Henderson, Nevada.

-The team was originally founded in January 1960 in Oakland California – and started playing regular-season pro games as a charter member of the American Football League (AFL) in September that year named the Oakland Raiders.
-It was during the 1970 NFL-AFL merger that that team found it became one of the official NFL Clubs.
+The team was originally founded in January 1960 in Oakland, California.
+They started playing regular-season pro games as a charter member of the American Football League (AFL) in September that year.
+At that time, they were named the Oakland Raiders.
+It was during the 1970 NFL-AFL merger that the team became one of the official NFL Clubs.

-In 1982, the Raiders left Oakland to play in Los Angeles, where they stayed until the 1994 season – until returning to Oakland for the start of the 1995 season.
-In March of 2017, the NFL team owners voted to approve the Raiders application to move their franchise to Las Vegas… and they finally made the move in January 2020.
+In 1982, the Raiders left Oakland to play in Los Angeles, where they stayed until the 1994 season as the LA Raiders.
+Somewhat of a nomadic team, they returned to Oakland, which is in the San Francisco area, for the start of the 1995 season.
+In March of 2017, the NFL team owners voted to approve the Raiders’ application to move their franchise to Las Vegas… and they finally made the move in January 2020.

 Since its 1963 improvement, the team has won the division title 15 times (three times with the AFL and 12 times with the NFL).
-They have won 4 AFC Championships, one AFL Championship plus three Super Bowl Championships – with the last being in 1983.
+They have won 4 AFC Championships, one AFL Championship, and three Super Bowl Championships – with the last being in 1983.
 The team has managed, to date, to achieve a winning record in both the regular season and in the playoffs.

-The Raiders team was owned by Al Davis from 1972 until he died in 2011.
-Management of the team was then taken over by his son, Mark Davis, whilst Al Davis’ wife, Carol, kelp ownership.
+Al Davis owned the Raiders from 1972 until he died in 2011.
+Management of the team was then taken over by his son, Mark Davis, whilst Al Davis’ wife, Carol, kept ownership.
 Since their establishment, they have become well-known for their strong team culture and wide fan base.
 They also have 14 previous team members who have been enshrined in the Pro Football Hall of Fame.
-They now have a strong roster – led by quarterback Derek Carr and made it to the 2022 playoffs where they will face the Bengals at the Paul Brown Stadium.
-However, there has been much talk of a Derek Carr trade in the near future which will have an interesting effect on their future performance.

-Previous to their move to the Allegiant Stadium, they have also played home games in San Francisco – the Kezar Stadium and Candlestick Park, in Los Angeles at the Los Angeles Memorial Coliseum and in Oakland at the Oakland Coliseum and Frank Youell Field.
+Previous to their move to the Allegiant Stadium, they have also played home games in San Francisco – the Kezar Stadium and Candlestick Park.
+In Los Angeles, they played at the Los Angeles Memorial Coliseum and in Oakland at the Oakland Coliseum and Frank Youell Field.

 All About the Las Vegas Raiders